veronikabedes13/veronikabedes/README.md

     <img src="https://github.com/user-attachments/assets/82d81959-fc4d-4d4d-812c-7ea6a86a4b3e" width="800" height="600" />
     <p>
   <h2>Mobile App : MORAYA </h2>
-  Mengembangkan aplikasi mobile untuk RSUD Tondano yang mengintegrasikan pencatatan sensus harian rawat inap dengan perhitungan indikator pelayanan rumah sakit seperti BOR, AvLOS, TOI, BTO, GDR, dan NDR.
-Sistem ini dirancang menggunakan     metodologi Agile Scrum, dengan tujuan meningkatkan efisiensi, akurasi data, dan kecepatan pengambilan keputusan.
-Aplikasi berhasil diimplementasikan pada perangkat Android dan mampu memproses data secara real-time, menggantikan metode     manual berbasis kertas.
+Developed a mobile application for RSUD Tondano that integrates inpatient daily census recording with the calculation of hospital service indicators such as BOR, AvLOS, TOI, BTO, GDR, and NDR.
+The system was designed using the Agile Scrum methodology, aiming to improve efficiency, data accuracy, and decision-making speed.
+The application was successfully implemented on Android devices and is capable of processing data in real time, replacing traditional paper-based methods.
       <h3 align="center">🔗 Links</h3>
 <p align="center">For this part, most of the work I did in:</p>